 Super Administrator - has full access to all objects in Management Console: agents, jobs, groups, as well as settings, API, logging, backups, schedule, etc. Additionally SuperAdmin can create, edit and remove other users and user groups.

-Administrator - has full access as SuperAdmin, but cannot edit other users; can view but cannot make/restore backups; cannot view API tokens.
+Administrator - has full access as SuperAdmin, but cannot edit other users; can view but cannot make/restore backups (no access to backups at all in Connect v.2.5); no access to API tokens.

 Read-only - this user cannot make any changes and has no access to API tokens and contacting support page.
 This role can be useful for cases when one needs to monitor the activity, performance and detect any failures.